If there is one thing parents today want more than ever, it’s simply this – answers.

 Other Risk Factors for Subluxation

-– Arthritic conditions and degenerative changes in the spine, which can alter normal joint mechanics and lead to subluxation
+- Arthritic conditions and degenerative changes in the spine, which can alter normal joint mechanics

-It’s important to note that while these risk factors can increase the likelihood of subluxation, they do not necessarily guarantee its development.
+While these risk factors can increase the likelihood of subluxation, they do not necessarily guarantee its development.
 Conversely, individuals without these predisposing factors may still develop subluxation due to other stressors and challenges.

 Identifying and Addressing Subluxation: The PX Docs Approach